-"Preparing engineering students of competence and character, with a Christian worldview who are called to serve, equipped to lead and sent to engage the world with their lives and the appropriate use of technology."
+"Preparing engineering students of excellence and character, with a Christian worldview, who are called to serve, equipped to lead and sent to engage the world with their lives and the appropriate use of technology."

 CBU College of Engineering Distinctives